Author Index

 Walter A. Weisskopf

-Walter A. Weisskopf is professor emeritus of economics at Roosevelt University in Chicago.
+Walter A. Weisskopf is a professor emeritus of economics at Roosevelt University in Chicago.
 He wrote The Psychology of Economics (1955) and Alienation and Economics (1971).

 Sasha Reinhard Weitman